refinery/refinerycms-page-images/readme.md

 ## Features

-* Ability to select one or more images from the image picker and relate them to a page
+* Ability to select one or more images from the image picker and assign them to a page
+* An image can be assigned to more than one page
 * Reordering support, simply drag into order
-* Optionally include captions with each image.
+* An image assigned to a page can have a caption.
+* An image's caption can be different for different pages

 ## Install